Code-Institute-Submissions/Memory-Madness/README.md

-# Title:
-## Hogwarts Memory Madness
+# Hogwarts Memory Madness
-### Introduction:
+## Introduction:
-#### The project ‘Hogwarts memory Madness’ is based on the traditional card memory game where a player must turn a card and then turn a second card to see if the pictures match.
+ The project ‘Hogwarts memory Madness’ is based on the traditional card memory game where a player must turn a card and then turn a second card to see if the pictures match.
 If no match then the cards are turned back and a new card is picked.
 The idea is to match the cards in the least amount of turns.
-#### This version will count the number of turned cards to complete the game plus the additional challenge of beating the clock before the game is over.
+This version will count the number of turned cards to complete the game plus the additional challenge of beating the clock before the game is over.
-#### To try and add another challenge there are four different countdown times.
+To try and add another challenge there are four different countdown times.
-#### The theme for the game is Harry Potter as this is something my daughter has grown up with and loves
+The theme for the game is Harry Potter as this is something my daughter has grown up with and loves

-### UX:
+## UX:
+# User Goals
-#### A game which challenges the player to remember where a picture card is positioned on the board.
+•	A game which challenges the player to remember where a picture card is positioned on the board.
+•	Interactive game with playability on both desktop and mobile.
-#### Smooth animation of cards rotating when clicked upon and when unmatched cards turn back.
+•	Smooth animation of cards rotating when clicked upon.
-#### Game will be playable on mobile through to desktop screen.
-Keep the playability on mobile through card size reduction to maximise viewable card deck along with time and click counter
-#### Incorporate sound when player interacts with a card.
+•	Incorporate sound when player interacts with a card.
-#### Provide animation on both win a lose outcomes.
+•	Pop up animation on both win a lose outcomes.
-#### Base all imagery and fonts on the Harry Potter theme where supported by the browser
+•	Adhere to the imagery of the Harry Potter them:

 ### User ideas:
 #### N Hobday: